 |Hispanic or Latino||14|

-Fire Protection appeals to people across the globe.
+Students from other countries are interested in Fire Protection, too.
 About 9.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia